CouscousPHP/Couscous/README.md

 ## Why?

-Couscous is different from [Sculpin](https://sculpin.io/) or [Phrozn](http://phrozn.info/).
-They are generic static websites generator, at best targeted for blogs, and using them to put documentation online is clunky.
+Couscous is different from other static websites generators like [Sculpin](https://sculpin.io/), [Phrozn](http://phrozn.info/) or [Gumdropp](http://gumdropapp.com/).
+They are generic static websites generator, sometimes targeted for blogs, and using them to put documentation online is clunky.
+They also all require a specific directory layout which is incompatible with how we usually store documentation alongside our code.

 Couscous lets you get started with *no requirements* and a single command.
 And deploy without prior configuration with one command too.